 Researchers and infertility specialists still have a lot of questions about marijuana and male fertility.

-Marijuana continues to pop up in the mainstream consciousness, more so since California recently became the sixth state to allow recreational sales of the drug.
-Locally, Louisiana’s legislature approved marijuana for medicinal-only purposes in 2015.
-While the law still has not been fully implemented, it will eventually allow people with cancer, cerebral palsy, seizure disorders, epilepsy, muscular dystrophy and other diseases to use medicinal-grade marijuana to alleviate symptoms.
+Marijuana continues to pop up in the mainstream consciousness as more and more states allow recreational sales of the drug.
+Locally, Louisiana’s legislature approved marijuana for medicinal-only purposes which went into effect in 2019.
+The law allows people with certain medical conditions, such as cancer, seizure disorders, epilepsy, muscular dystrophy and other diseases, to use medicinal-grade marijuana to alleviate symptoms.

 If you are a marijuana user or proponent, this is all good news.
 With increasing legalization, it is likely that more and more patients who use marijuana either medicinally or recreationally will be attempting to have children.